isctylr/obs-tally-py/README.md

 it will light yellow when the provided source is in preview and green when its in program

 ### Installation
-1. Install the watchgod library, used to run the script `pip install watchgod`
+1. Install the watchgod and websockets library as root, used to run the script `sudo pip3 install watchgod`
+    `sudo pip3 install websockets`

 2. Install and Setup NGINX and PHP-Server https://www.raspberrypi.org/documentation/remote-access/web-server/nginx.md